 "I can't believe it."
 He murmured, leaning back onto the cushions to think.
 How could he have forgotten the way that Bruce had reminded him of his latent desires?
 His true desires.
 He thought with a slight frown.
 He was still trying to accept what he had long since locked away.
 His phone chimed again with Pepper's reply.

 Half a bottle of Scotch and a large pizza later, Tony found himself sprawled out on the floor in front of the couch.
 He glanced lazily up at the piece of furniture.
-That was where Bruce had…overwhelmed him.
-Undid him.
+That was where Bruce had

 "Hey, Jarvis?
 You still got that recording Bruce left?"
 He asked.